RossJayJones/rossjayjones.github.io/_posts/2018-11-13-first-class- versioning-and-auditing-with-sql-temporal-tables.md

 Because it is difficult, and is often seen as a non-functional requirement, we defer the implementation of these requirements until it is too late.
 The result is that we land up with a very technical solution which lacks the rich behaviour that the business requires.
 In the worst case, we use the output of development logging tools as an audit trail...
 You should be ashamed of yourselves! :D

-## My options — and why we picked SQL Server Temporal Tables
+## Our options — and why we picked SQL Server Temporal Tables

 There are two solutions to the point-in-time snapshots problem which require a mention.